The Missing Cross to Purity

 are to be exhorted to mind their own conditions,

-that they may live in the truth,
+so that they may live in the truth,

 that truth may flow, and the life may flow,